bjbraams/calendars/index.md

 (North American) Nuclear Structure Conference.

+International Workshop on Compound-Nuclear Reactions and Related Topics (CNR)

 International Workshop on Nuclear Data Covariances.

+International Conference on Nuclear Structure and Dynamics (NSD).

+International Conference on Nuclear Theory in the Supercomputing Era (NTSE).

 International Symposium on Capture Gamma-Ray Spectroscopy and Related Topics.